The BDRD for those aged 18 and under

 Workshop dedicated to exercises designed to develop a better tone.

-Additional Classes offered to students grade 6 - 8
+Additional Classes offered to students grade 6 and above:

 Looking more closely at more advanced aspects of playing, such as double-tonguing and vibrato.

-If you’re auditioning for a youth orchestra or music college, this class will help you to prepare and give you some valuable practice and feedback from someone who usually sits on the panel.
+If you’re auditioning for a youth orchestra or junior music college, this class will help you to prepare and give you some valuable practice and feedback.

 A workshop exploring some of the best moments for oboe and bassoon in the orchestral repertoire.